Indian diplomat in U.S. row wins indictment dismissal

 "What is the great deal with that?" he said.
 "This is just to facilitate their travel."

-(Reporting by Jonathan Stempel in New York and Shyamantha Asokan in New Delhi; Editing by Douglas Busvine and Sophie Hares)
+(Reporting by Jonathan Stempel in New York and Shyamantha Asokan in New Delhi; Editing by Douglas Busvine and Jeremy Laurence)